 Walking south, stop in front of both 770 Broadway between 8th and 9th Street, the former home of John Wanamaker Department Store and 693 Broadway at 4th Street, the Merchants Building.
 These two buildings stand out for their beauty and design.

 770 Broadway was built between 1903 and 1907 by architect Daniel Burham as the annex for the main store of Wanamaker’s which was next door.
 There was a skyway that once connected the two stores.
 The company closed for business in 1954.
 (Wiki)

 770 Broadway, the former Wanamaker’s Department Store Annex

 Stop at 693 Broadway to admire the design of the building.
 Built in 1908 by architect William C. Frohne the building is studded with interesting stone carvings and ornamentation.
 What really stands out is all the owls that decorate the building (Greenwich Village Preservation).

 Looking up at the scaffolding of 611 Broadway, The Cable Building, it is not hard to miss the detail work of this graceful building.
 The stone work like a lot of the buildings on lower Broadway has beautiful detailed stonework adorning it.
-The building was designed by architect Stanford White of McKim, Meed & White and was designed in the Beau-Arts design of “American Renaissance”.
+The building was designed by architect Stanford White of McKim, Mead & White and was designed in the Beaux-Arts design of “American Renaissance”.

 The building was once home to the Metropolitan Traction Company, one of New York’s big Cable Car companies.
 In the last twenty years it has been home to the Angelika Film Company and Crate & Barrel home store.
 (Wiki)